RedTurtle/pas.plugins.velruse/README.rst

 Requirements
 ============

+Tested with:

+* Plone 3.3
+* Plone 4.2
+* Plone 4.3

-Tested with Plone 4.2 and 4.3, using Velruse 1.1.
+All using Velruse 1.1.

 Credits
 =======